l7mp/stunner-helm/helm/stunner-gateway-operator/README.md

 By default, the operator chart will automatically install the `stunner-crds` dependency for you.

-If you **already have the STUNner CRDs** installed (e.g. from a previous release, a GitOps pipeline, or a managed service), you can skip them:
+If you **already have the STUNner CRDs** installed (e.g. from a previous release, a GitOps pipeline, or a managed service), you can skip installing them:

 ```console
 helm install stunner-gateway-operator stunner/stunner-gateway-operator --create-namespace \